huggingface/transformers/docs/source/tokenizer_summary.rst

 that maximizes the likelihood of the training data once added to the vocabulary.

 So what does this mean exactly?
 Referring to the previous example, maximizing the likelihood of the training data is equivalent to finding the symbol pair, whose probability divided by the probabilities of its first symbol followed by its second symbol is the greatest among all symbol pairs. *E.g.* "u", followed by "g" would have only been merged if the probability of "ug" divided by "u", "g" would have been greater than for any other symbol pair.
-Intuitively, WordPiece is slightly different to BPE in that it evaluates what it "loses" by merging two symbols to make ensure it"s "worth it".
+Intuitively, WordPiece is slightly different to BPE in that it evaluates what it "loses" by merging two symbols to make ensure it's "worth it".

 .. _unigram:

 Unigram
 =======================================================================================================================

 Unigram is a subword tokenization algorithm introduced in `Subword Regularization: Improving Neural Network Translation Models with Multiple Subword Candidates (Kudo, 2018) <https://arxiv.org/pdf/1804.10959.pdf>`__.
 In contrast to BPE or WordPiece, Unigram initializes its base vocabulary to a large number of symbols and progressively trims down each symbol to obtain a smaller vocabulary.
 The base vocabulary could for instance correspond to all pre-tokenized words and the most common substrings.
-Unigram is not used directly for any of the models in the transformers, but it"s used in conjunction with :ref:`SentencePiece <sentencepiece>`.
+Unigram is not used directly for any of the models in the transformers, but it's used in conjunction with :ref:`SentencePiece <sentencepiece>`.

 At each training step, the Unigram algorithm defines a loss (often defined as the log-likelihood) over the training data given the current vocabulary and a unigram language model.
 Then, for each symbol in the vocabulary, the algorithm computes how much the overall loss would increase if the symbol was to be removed from the vocabulary.
 Unigram then removes p (with p usually being 10% or 20%) percent of the symbols whose loss increase is the lowest, *i.e.* those symbols that least affect the overall loss over the training data.
 This process is repeated until the vocabulary has reached the desired size.
 The Unigram algorithm always keeps the base characters so that any word can be tokenized.